Wingkelinks/find_my_water_MSP2/README.md

 - A login/user profile feature.
 - A newsletter/signup feature.
-- Real crafted social media pages that relate to the topic and correlate with the site.
+- Real crafted social media pages to link in that relate to the topic and correlate with the site.
 Currently random social pages in use.
+- A search bar integrated into the map.

 ##